nissessenap/cloudflare-exporter/README.md

-  -listen=":8080": listen on addr:port ( default :8080), omit addr to listen on all interfaces -metrics_path="/metrics": path for metrics, default /metrics -scrape_delay=300: scrape delay in seconds, defaults to 300 -cf_batch_size=10: cloudflare zones batch size (1-10) -metrics_denylist="": cloudflare-exporter metrics to not export, comma delimited list
+  -listen=":8080": listen on addr:port ( default :8080), omit addr to listen on all interfaces -metrics_path="/metrics": path for metrics, default /metrics -scrape_delay=300: scrape delay in seconds, defaults to 300 -scrape_interval=60: scrape interval in seconds, defaults to 60 -cf_batch_size=10: cloudflare zones batch size (1-10) -metrics_denylist="": cloudflare-exporter metrics to not export, comma delimited list
 ```